Sigil (Dungeons & Dragons): Dungeons & Dragons 3.5 edition (2003–2008)

-A short description of Sigil is in this edition's Dungeon Master's Guide (2003).
+A short description of Sigil appears in this edition's Dungeon Master's Guide (2003).
 Information on Sigil can also be found in various 3.0 and 3.5 sourcebooks, such as the Manual of the Planes and the Planar Handbook.
 A small reference to Sigil also appears in the Epic Level Handbook aside other planar metropolis such as Tu'narath.

 Dungeons & Dragons 4th edition (2008–2014)

 Sigil is described in the 4th edition Manual of the Planes and expanded upon in Dungeon Master's Guide 2.
 The City of Doors, unlike many planes, remains almost completely unchanged from earlier editions.

 Shannon Appelcline, author of Designers & Dragons, commented that while Sigil "had been largely ignored during the 3e era", it "was faring better in 4e, despite the large-scale restructuring of D&D's cosmology" due to small inclusions in the Dungeon Master's Guide (2008) and Manual of the Planes.
 Appelcline highlighted that it was the 4th Edition Dungeon Master's Guide 2 which "saw the return of the fan-favorite setting of Sigil" which "was laid out as a full paragon-level setting.
 There's not much new here for old-time fans of Planescape, but there was one big change as a result of Faction War (1998).
 The factions that caused much of the conflict in Planescape are now gone. [...]
 The Dungeon Master's Guide 2 also contains 'A Conspiracy of Doors', the first Sigil adventure to see print in many years".